Travel.State.Gov > International Travel > Learn About Your Destination > Namibia International Travel Information

-Transport crimes: Violent assaults on taxi passengers are common; petty theft is prevalent and occurs on trains, buses, and taxis.
+Transport crimes: Violent assaults on taxi passengers are known to occur; petty theft is prevalent and occurs on trains, buses, and in taxis.

 Checkpoints: The police maintain checkpoints approximately 9 miles (15 km) outside of main cities and all major highways.
 During the holiday season, additional checkpoints may be established along the Windhoek-Swakopmund highway (B1).